-The debut single of the group, To Cut a Long Story Short (1980), reached the UK top 10, and its follow True (1983) and Gold (1983) became elemental symbols of the year 1983, associated with the second election victory of Margaret Thatcher and the heyday of the Second British Invasion in America.
-Spandau Ballet became one of those bands indelibly associated with the global success of 1980s British pop music, and name to be forever connected to the nostalgia packages dedicated to the decade.
-The band split in 1990 – just before the end of the era of Thatcher’s premiership – and its members pursued solo careers with Martin and Gary Kemp (latter being its guitarist and main songwriter) specialiing in acting careers.
-Singer Tony Hadley became the most visible figure in the 1980s revival circuit, also trying to become a parliament candidate for the Conservative Party – the single concrete move most often associated with the Thatcherite ideology of the band – before Spandau Ballet happened in 2009 (Kemp 2009; duNoyer 2009: 237–245; Johnson 2009).
+The debut single of the group, To Cut a Long Story Short (1980), reached the UK top 10, and its follow-ups True (1983) and Gold (1983) became elemental symbols of the year 1983, associated with the second election victory of Margaret Thatcher and the heyday of the Second British Invasion in America.
+Spandau Ballet became one of those bands indelibly associated with the global success of 1980s British pop music, and a name to be forever connected to the nostalgia packages dedicated to the decade.
+The band split in 1990 – just before the end of the era of Thatcher’s premiership – and its members pursued solo careers, with Martin and Gary Kemp (the latter being its guitarist and main songwriter) specialising in acting careers.
+Singer Tony Hadley became the most visible figure in the 1980s revival circuit, also trying to become a parliament candidate for the Conservative Party – the single concrete move most often associated with the Thatcherite ideology of the band – before the re-formation of Spandau Ballet happened in 2009 (Kemp 2009; duNoyer 2009: 237–245; Johnson 2009).

-While Spandau Ballet was preparing its comeback, The Guardian journalist Michael Hann attacked the idea, writing that Spandau Ballet can be linked as much to the 1980s as ‘City wide-boys; chrome-and-black-leather furniture; mobile phones the size of bricks and me-first attitudes’.
+While Spandau Ballet was preparing its comeback, The Guardian journalist Michael Hann furiously attacked the idea, writing that Spandau Ballet can be linked every bit as much to the 1980s as ‘City wide-boys; chrome-and-black-leather furniture; mobile phones the size of bricks and me-first attitudes’.
 They ‘are Thatcherism on vinyl.
 The aspiration to do nothing more than look good in a nightclub, the happy embrace of style over substance’ (2009).
-According to Hann, the band was still – almost two decades the end of its career – the ultimate symbol of the excessive and disastrous values of Thatcherism and its related 1980s leisure industry world.
-How Spandau Ballet epitomie or symbolie certain ideological elements of capitalism of Thatcherism, and how ambiguously this ideology presented in the early 1980s British pop music culture ideology often seen – especially from the point of view of mass culture critique – as essential part of Western entertainment industry
+According to Hann, the band was still – almost two decades after the end of its career – the ultimate symbol of the excessive and disastrous values of Thatcherism and its related 1980s leisure industry world.
+How did Spandau Ballet epitomise or symbolise certain ideological elements of capitalism of Thatcherism, and how ambiguously was this ideology presented in the early 1980s British pop music culture, an ideology often seen – especially from the point of view of mass culture critique – as an essential part of the Western entertainment industry?

 NEW POP, CAPITALIST SUCCESS AND THE THATCHERITE 1980S

-the fascination with old style Hollywood glamour, American showbusiness competition, favouring consumerist brand names’ ( ABC, ZTT and BEF), being highly organized’ and inspired by entrepreneurs’ (Beckett 2015: 186, 191).
-All of these elements – previously ideologised and denounced by mass culture criticism as homogeniing culture industry product – were gradually becoming the fascinating antidotes for the conformist British post-war settlement.
-This was especially for new youth cultures soul boys, post-punks and New Romantics, by whom the whole idea of the mass culture critique was obsolete and quaint.
-Instead of embracing the aspects of Theodor Adorno’s contempt for popular music – especially when it belonged ‘in the sphere of luxury production’ (Adorno 1998: 203) – the escapist and utopian glamour of Hollywood musicals and dance-floor performances of New Romantic club- and disco-culture could not have been further away from the communal folk-group singing of the 1960s counter-culture. uring the 1940s haracteried by the American film industry as being the dream factory’ and by its level of studio monopolisation, it became Hollywood at its most classical, American mass culture at its most Fordist’ (Hansen 1992: 46).
+The ideas that moved new pop towards capitalist success were particularly the fascination with old style Hollywood glamour, American showbusiness competition, the favouring of consumerist ‘brand names’ (such as ABC, ZTT and BEF), and being ‘highly organized’ and ‘inspired by entrepreneurs’ (Beckett 2015: 186, 191).
+All of these elements – previously ideologised and denounced by mass culture criticism as homogenising the culture industry’s product – were gradually becoming the fascinating antidotes for the conformist British post-war settlement.
+This was especially so for new youth cultures such as soul boys, post-punks and New Romantics, by whom the whole idea of the mass culture critique was felt to be obsolete and quaint.
+Instead of embracing the aspects of Theodor Adorno’s contempt for popular music – especially when it belonged ‘in the sphere of luxury production’ (Adorno 1998: 203) – the escapist and utopian glamour of Hollywood musicals and dance-floor performances of the New Romantic club- and disco-culture could not have been further away from the communal folk-group singing of the 1960s counter-culture.
+During the 1940s, the utopian glamour characterised by the American film industry was seen as being part of ‘the dream factory’ and by its level of studio monopolisation, it became ‘Hollywood at its most classical, American mass culture at its most Fordist’ (Hansen 1992: 46).